-#reporting-problems: When a curator would report a bug or a content issue or suggest a new feature, he has to fill out this form.
-You can also share a problem if it's really relevant and it blocks your work.
+#reporting-problems: When a curator wants to report a bug, a content issue, or suggest a new feature, they have to fill out this form.
+You can also share a problem if it's really relevant and blocks your work.

-#curators-scouting: Do you know a user that can be a good curator?
+#curators-scouting: Do you know a user that could be a good curator?
 On this channel, you can propose the best Musixmatch users to the Content Team, helping us to find new curators!